-Highlight and promote low cost practices that may be best applicable in Low/Middle Income Countries (LMIC) or across the world.
-Examples are: (haplo vs MUD; Use the same catheter for stem cell collection and infusion; generic plerixafor for PBSC collection efficiency).
+We aim to highlight and promote low cost practices that may be best applicable in Low/Middle Income Countries (LMIC) or across the world.
+Examples are haploidentical vs unrelated donors; use of the same catheter for stem cell collection and infusion; and generic plerixafor for peripheral blood stem cell collection efficiency.

-Establish good practices through survey and interviews from LMIC BMT experts.
+We try to establish good practices through surveys and interviews from LMIC HCT experts.